הערה

-Where to start depends on what problem you are trying to solve.
-This guide includes information about a wide range of capabilities and it is unlikely you will ever use all of them.
+Where you start depends on the problem you're trying to solve.
+This guide includes information about a wide range of capabilities, and it's unlikely you'll ever use all of them.
 The following sections include several of the key areas to begin.

 Work with data using web services

-Which one you should use depends on the type of project you are working on.
-More information: Work with data using code
+Which one you should use depends on the type of project you're working on.
+For more information, see Work with data using code.

-The most common extensions created using code involve automating the processes used by businesses.
+The most common extensions created by using code involve automating the processes used by businesses.
 You can find a summary of options available for you in Apply business logic with code.
-Each of these approaches are typically invoked based on events that occur on the server, so understanding of the Event Framework will be valuable.
+Each of these approaches is typically invoked based on events that occur on the server, so understanding of the Event Framework is valuable.

-This Developer Guide provides documentation for how to write custom business logic using the documented APIs.
-However, it is much easier to write and deploy your code if you install and use Power Platform Tools for Visual Studio.
+This developer guide provides documentation for how to write custom business logic by using the documented APIs.
+However, it's much easier to write and deploy your code if you install and use Power Platform Tools for Visual Studio.

 Integrate with external data

-Data management capabilities in Dataverse not only lets you work with data within Dataverse, but also effectively interact with external data critical to your business.
-More information:
+Data management capabilities in Dataverse not only let you work with data within Dataverse, but also effectively interact with external data that's critical to your business.
+For more information, see:

 Dataverse tables

-Tables store the business data you will work with.
-An understanding what they are and how to work with them is essential.
+Tables store the business data you work with.
+It's essential to understand what they are and how to work with them.

 More information: